Dune: Spice Wars: Development

 Dune: Spice Wars was released on April 26, 2022, in early access.
-In June 2022, a patch has been released and roadmap details about future factions and gameplay expansions coming in the near future.
-Multiplayer and a campaign are planned to be released.
-A full release is set for 2023.
+In June 2022, a patch was released and roadmap details about future factions and gameplay expansions coming in the near future.
+The game initially released with single player gameplay, with multiplayer being added at a later date with several different game modes available.
+Version 1.0 of the game was released on September 14 2023.

 As for the game's art, the lead artist spoke about keeping distance from previous Dune adaptions, "We tried to keep some distance from the previous Dune material out there because we really wanted to have our own take on it and express our own style".
 The game is mainly based on the books for world inspiration.